dengyy20/learngit/readme.txt

-Git is a powerful software!
+Git is a newly powerful software!
 Now I'm learning to take advantage of it!